JasonL111/Srun_Checker/README.md

 2. How to resolve script errors?

 Make sure all dependencies are installed, and Node.js is correctly set up.
 Check the console for specific error messages.

+3. Why it seems not easy to use?
+That means you don't have JS experience.
+But don't worry, you can start from [Srun_Hunter](https://github.com/JasonL111/Srun_Hunter).
+The README file will be much longer and include step-by-step guide.

 ## License